Visiting Assistant Professor of Journalism

 - Television industry

-Andy Dehnart teaches writing and journalism at Stetson, where he directs the journalism program.
-His writing and criticism about television, culture and media has appeared on NPR and in the Los Angeles Times, New York Magazine, Playboy, HitFix, BuzzFeed, The Daily Beast and other publications.
+Andy Dehnart's writing and criticism about television, culture, and media has appeared on NPR and in The Washington Post, Vulture, Pacific Standard, The Los Angeles Times, GrubStreet, Playboy, The Daily Beast and other publications.

-He's also a trained improviser who has hosted shows and performed as a member of comedy ensembles at SAK Comedy Lab in Orlando, Fla.
+Andy regularly speaks at conferences and to the media, and works with groups to help them strengthen their teams, improve communication, and use social media effectively. he's a trained improviser who hosts shows and performs as a member of two ensembles at SAK Comedy Lab in Orlando, Fla.

 - "After facing some big challenges, Marc Summers is back for the 30th anniversary of Double Dare," The Los Angeles Times, Nov.
 22, 2016.